KEGANCP/Election_Analysis/README.md

 # Election_Analysis

 ## Audit Overview
 Tom and Steve, representatives of the Colorado Board of Elections, requested assistance to accumulate results of a recent congressional election.
-After gathering results to display the total number of votes cast, including total votes for each candidate, we were able to qauntify these as percentages for each candidate and determine a winner of the election by popular vote.
+After gathering results to display the total number of votes cast, including total votes for each candidate, we were able to quantify these as percentages for each candidate and determine a winner of the election by popular vote.
 With further coding we were also able to include data specific to each counties voter turnout.

 ## Election Data Resources
 Utilizing the [election_results](https://github.com/KEGANCP/Election_Analysis/blob/main/Resources/election_results.csv) data set within Python 3.8 along with Visual Studio Code 1.60 we were able to consolidate these requested results as shown below.